Indigenous Artists in Schools

 Herbie’s workshop Inquiry into Indigeneity shares who he is as a First Nations artist and encourages students to explore the First Peoples of Canada with him.

-This session will include a Q&A session with Herbie so students can ask him their questions directly!
+This session includes a Q&A session with Herbie so students can ask him their questions directly!

 Workshops are 60 minutes in length, and available for only one class at a time (up to 30 students per workshop).
 They can take place either at YPT or at the participating school.

-This workshop is for Grades 2-6 and only available from October 3-20, 2023.
-Each workshop is $275 + HST per class – availability is limited on a first come first served basis.
+This workshop is for Grades 2-6 and only available from January 28-February 12, 2025.
+Each workshop is $275 + HST per class –availability is limited on a first come, first served basis.

-For more information on the program, please contact Molly Gardner, Senior Education Manager at mgardner@youngpeoplestheatre.org.
+For teachers interested in booking this workshop for their class or for more information on the program, please contact Molly Gardner, Associate Director, Education & Participation at mgardner@youngpeoplestheatre.org.

 Testimonials